vorant94/sofash/apps/cli/README.md

 ### requirements

 - install `TDLib 1.8.0` via Homebrew (`brew install tdlib`)
-- run `yarn workspace env run build` to build env lib in case it is not built yet
+- run `yarn run build` to build all the libs, that are required for this app

 ### local dev setup